Belgium Travel Tips

 - Ghent - The city of Ghent is often overlooked compared with other cities in the country but this university town is charming and has a lot less tourists.
 To visit the city at its liveliest you should go in July when the largest cultural outdoors festival in Europe, the “Gentse Feesten” takes place with food, music, street entertainment and more.

-- Flanders Fields - Flanders was the site of around half a million deaths in the horrific trenches of World War I. There are numerous military cemeteries and ‘Missing Memorials’ in the region commemorating those of all nationalities who fell in battle.
-In the Flanders Fields museum in Ypres, visitors can discover what it was like to be a soldier in the trenches.
+- Flanders Fields - Flanders was the site of around half a million deaths in the horrific trenches of World War I. There are numerous military cemeteries and ‘Missing Memorials’ in the region, commemorating those of all nationalities who fell in battle.
+In the Flanders Fields museum in Lepres, visitors can discover what it was like to be a soldier in the trenches.

-- Bruges - With its interesting architecture and tasty delights it is not to be missed.
+- Bruges - With its interesting architecture and tasty delights, it is not to be missed.
 Key attractions include the 14th-century town hall, the Belfry Tower, the Cathedral of the Holy Saviour, its market squares and canals.
-Colin Ferrel said in “In Bruges” this place was hell but he was wrong- it’s beautiful.
+Colin Farrell said in “In Bruges” this place was hell but he was wrong- it’s beautiful.
 Go visit.
-(Though keep in mind it is a bit touristy and can be boring if you are there for alone for a few days!)
+(Though keep in mind it is a bit touristy and can be boring if you are there alone for a few days!)

 - Castles - There are more castles per square mile than anywhere else in the world and with over 3000 to explore, it’s hard to know where to start.
 Castle of Bouillon in the Ardennes is one of the most interesting ones.
 Other must sees are Beersel and Gravensteen.